cocos/cocos-docs/en/cocos-service/agc-crash.md

 ## Sample Project

-Developer can get a quick taste of the Analytics Kit with the sample project.
+Developer can get a quick taste of the Crash service with the sample project.

 - Click on the **Sample** button in the Crash service panel, clone or download, and open the project in Cocos Creator.